-Table 2 - continued nom previous page Message Could not associate [old_id] with None Identity [id] must have a name, using 'None' No [type] properties found in [object] Address direction in [id] is inconsistent, using 'src'" No WinProcess properties found in [WinProcess] No WinService properties found in [WinService] The custom property name [property name] does not adhere to the specification rules No ISO code for [value] in [identifying info] No [start/end] time for the first valid time interval is available in [id], other time intervals might be more appropriate Unable to create a pattern from a File object [stix 1.x property] contains no value No term was yielded for [id] Hive property, [hive property name], is already a prefix of the key property, [key property name] The custom property name [id] contains whitespace, replacing it with underscores Found duplicate marking structure [id] [hash_string] is not a valid [hash_type] hash [enum_value] in [id] is not a member of the [enum_type] enumeration Unknown condition given in [id] - marked as 'INVALID_CONDITION' Unable to determine the STIX 2.x type for [id], which is malformed 'equals' allowed in [id] - should be 'Equals' Multiple administrative areas with multiple countries in [id] is not handled" Unknown phase_id [phase_id] in [id] File path directory is empty [file_path] Any artifact additional artifact info on [id] is not recoverable [id] contains a observable composition, which implies it not an observation, but a pattern and needs to be contained within an indicat Address direction in [id] is not provided, using 'src' cisa-proprietary is only permitted when ais-consent is everyone, so it has been dropped.
-See[id] Indicator [id] does not contain the information necessary to generate a pattern
+Table 2 - continued from previous page Message No object mapped to old_id Can not associate old_id with None Identity id must have a name, using 'None' No type properties found in object Address direction in id is inconsistent, using 'src'" No WinProcess properties found in WinProcess No WinService properties found in WinService The custom property name name does not adhere to the specification rules No ISO code for value in identifying_info No start/end time for the first valid time interval is available in id , other time intervals might be more appropriate Unable to create a pattern from a File object stix_1.x_property contains no value No term was yielded for id Hive property, hive_property_name, is already a prefix of the key property, key property name The custom property name name contains whitespace, replacing it with underscores Found duplicate marking structure id hash_string is not a valid hash_type hash enum_value in id is not a member of the enum_type enumeration Unknown condition given in id - marked as 'INVALID_CONDITION' Unable to determine the STIX 2.x type for id , which is malformed 'equals' allowed in id - should be 'Equals' Multiple administrative areas with multiple countries in id is not handled Unknown phase_id phase_id in id File path directory is empty file_path Any artifact additional artifact info on id is not recoverable id contains a observable composition, which implies it not an observation, but a pattern and needs to be contained within an indicator.
+Address direction in id is not provided, using 'src' cisa-proprietary is only permitted when ais-consent is everyone, so it has been dropped.
+See id Indicator id does not contain the information necessary to generate a pattern This observable id already is associated with cyber observables Unable to determine the hash type for hash value Required property property is not provided for ACS data marking